Integrating Posit Workbench with Jupyter Notebook, Launcher, and Slurm

 default-session-cluster=Local

-• If you installed a version other than Python 3.9.14, then you can replace 3.9.14 in the above jupyter-exe setting with the the version of Python that you installed.
+• If you installed a version other than Python 3.9.14, then you can replace 3.9.14 in the above jupyter-exe setting with the version of Python that you installed.

 Step 4.
 Restart Workbench and Launcher Services